nerab/paradeiser/README.md

       $ pom annotate This was intense, but I am happy about the work I finished.

 The annotation will be added to the active or, if none is active, to the most recently finished or cancelled pomodoro.
 Breaks cannot have annotations.
-If no text is given, the command throws an error.
+If no text is given, the annotation text is read from STDIN.

 ### Cancel the pomodoro